Spikeysanju/Dozlog/src/lib/blog/blog.md

-!add different hook about problem statement

-Building powerful data apps typically requires an extensive amount of time, careful planning, and integration of multiple tools.
-In our organization, we had the need to create an admin dashboard for tracking statistics related to our product.
+In the world of data app development, building powerful applications can be a time-consuming and complex task.
+However, In our organization, we had the need to create an admin dashboard for tracking statistics related to one of our product.

 Initially, we considered building the dashboard from scratch, but we had specific requirements in mind: